Bolt Torque Calculator

 How to use this bolt torque calculator?

 In this section, we will show you the steps required to use our bolt torque calculator.
-We will also demonstrate how you can use this same gadget as a bolt clamping force calculator.
+We will also demonstrate how you can use this same gadget as a bolt-clamping force calculator.

 Note that by changing the calculator units, it is both a metric bolt torque calculator and an imperial bolt torque calculator.
 You can even use mixed units if you like.

 - The first thing is to set the constant K that depends on the bolt material.
-Either choose from the bolt types listed, or if you know the value of K for the bolts you are using, enter in the amount directly into the calculator.
+Either choose from the bolt types listed or if you know the value of K for the bolts you are using, enter in the amount directly into the calculator.
 Note that the K values for the different bolt types are valid for bolts between 1/4 and 1 inch.

 - Next, input the diameter of the bolt.
 To be clear, that's the body of the bolt, not its head.
+Read more about the different diameters on a thread in our thread calculator.

 - Moving on to the lubrication section, either select one of the available lubricants or directly input the lubrication factor for your lubricant.